Bagunu/Heartfailure/README.md

 # Heart Disease UCI-Diagnosis & Prediction <br>
+Every day, the average human heart beats around 100,000 times, pumping 2,000 gallons of blood through the body.
+Inside your body there are 60,000 miles of blood vessels.
+Men experience typical symptoms of heart attack, such as chest pain , discomfort, and stress.
+They may also experience pain in other areas, such as arms, neck , back, and jaw, and shortness of breath, sweating, and discomfort that mimics heartburn.<br>
+This work shows the important features that have direct impact in heart disease, and how good we can predict the heart failure.
 ## Data-set description<br>
 Context
 This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
 In particular, the Cleveland database is the only one that has been used by ML researchers to this date.<br>